sagesteppe/SeedCollectionSize/README.md

 #### Spatial auto-correlation

 The effect of spatial auto-correlation is expected to be moderately strong for most species, which may result in improper estimates of the dispersion of residuals around our fit model.
-Subsequent to selecting or ensembling a top model, a GLS with the terms and interactions specified will be
+Subsequent to selecting or ensembling a top model, a GLS with the terms and interactions specified will be generated.
+This final model will be constructed with the package ... using the function ... which utilizes the eigenvectors across each site included in the training data.

 ## Prediction

 All final models will be saved as R Data Objects.
-Prediction will occur throughout the field season by the senior data specialist.
+Prediction are made at time of model generation using the generic 'predict' function, with 1000 rows of data which capture the feature space used to train models.
+A look up function is used to refer to these saved tables and find the predicted value most similar to the observed  parameters...
 The only variables which crews need to collect are the mass of collections, and the percent viability, metrics which they already use in the existing methods of sample size estimation.
 The spatial data associated with collections, and which are required to predict collection sizes, and gleaned from in-field electronic data collection.